-The curriculum at St Dominic’s is further enhanced by the school’s excellent range of outdoor facilities which are used to support pupils’ and students’ learning experiences on a daily basis.
-Activities such as the “Forest School” have been highly successful in helping pupils develop their self-esteem and their ability to form good working relationships with others.
-Pupils and students also have the opportunity to take part in a range of activities to develop their skills through being involved in, for example, Young Enterprise and the Duke of Edinburgh’s Award scheme.
+The curriculum at St Dominic’s School is enriched by our excellent range of outdoor facilities that are used to support pupils’ and students’ learning experiences.
+Activities such as the Forest School have been highly successful in helping pupils and students develop their self-esteem and ability to form good working relationships with others.
+Pupils and students also have the opportunity to take part in a range of activities to develop their skills such as, Young Enterprise and the Duke of Edinburgh’s Award scheme.

-Sixth Form Students are actively encouraged to develop their individual interests and broaden their range of leisure interests including: Swimming, Art and craft, Drama, Football, Cookery, Archery, Walking, Games on the Common, Scouts, Air Cadets and Gardening.
-The Sixth Form also have the opportunity to access external specialist events such as drama workshops.
+Sixth Form Students are actively encouraged to develop their individual interests and broaden their range of leisure interests including:

 Through the year, we offer opportunities to experience and participate in a wide range of cultural and social activities.
 For example, in Humanities pupils and students could:

 - handle Roman artefacts on loan from Haslemere Museum in their classroom

 - meet a Viking re-enactor in the school’s woods

 - spend a morning exploring Medieval buildings at the Weald and Downland Museum

 - take an overnight trip into Norfolk to study the Norman Conquest

 - fly to Berlin for a three-day visit to immerse themselves in German history